 Materialism finds a natural if ultimately deceiving support in the fabric of ordinary life, a major source of its appeal, at least for some.
 It requires no effort to ‘believe’ in matter: to the sturdy solidity of our surroundings, to the physicality of our bodies.
 Whatever else there may be, matter is the omnipresent determinant of our reality as we experience it.
-As a philosopher - G. W. F. Hegel to the best of my recollection - observed, when sitting in his study a rigorous thinker could well conclude that the only certainty is the existence of his own mind, whereas that of other minds and of physical reality itself is entirely doubtful.
+As a philosopher—G. W. F. Hegel, as I recall—observed, when sitting in his study a rigorous thinker could well conclude that the only certainty is the existence of his own mind, whereas that of other minds and of physical reality itself is entirely doubtful.
 Yet, despite the compelling logic of his arguments, he would still choose every time to leave his apartment through the door rather than through its windows...
 The physicality of the world has its own unmistakable ways of persuading us of its reality.

 Materialism and Science

-As just noted, much of materialism's prestige derives from the presupposition that it constitutes the most natural ally of the sciences and of their technology.
+As just noted, much of materialism's prestige derives from the presupposition that it provides the most appropriate philosophical underpinnings for the sciences and their technology.
 This is in itself questionable.
 However, even if we were to accept this claim, much of materialism's viability would still depend on the extent to which we can regard the sciences as our ultimate authority on what constitutes reality: on the claim, made on their behalf, that they come closest to objective truth within the realm of human knowledge.

 Research in the history and philosophy of science over the past several decades has done much to shed light on the complex nature of the modern scientific enterprise which came into being as a result of a conceptual, methodological, and empirical revolution, its inception marked by Copernicus’s work (De Revolutionibus, 1543), and its completion by Newton’s Principia (1687).